 I have lived in Hampshire for many years and trained in Textile Design at Brighton Polytechnic and the Royal College of Art.
 My college courses were very creative involving a lot of expressive mark making, and I began each project by planning ideas in my sketchbooks and then making large mixed media paintings.
-I have continued to use sketchbooks and still enjoy discovering the endless exciting, colourful, creative and decorative possibilities of combining different mediums and materials together.
+I have continued to use sketchbooks and still enjoy discovering the endless creative possibilities of combining different mediums and materials together.

 I worked as a designer in Yorkshire but longed for more creativity, so I began to freelance for textile design companies while working part-time as an Adult Education lecturer.
 I met my husband in Yorkshire and when we moved back to Hampshire I took a break to focus on our busy family life with 3 young children and a bouncy puppy.
 I set up and ran after-school art and craft clubs and soon found the time to explore my love of painting and making fabrics again.